open-education-hub/essentials-security/explaining-the-internet/README.md

 We said TCP guarantees the correctness of the delivered data, which is great.
 This guarantee, however, comes at the cost of performance.
-In the pictura above, we saw how ACKs are transmitted.
+In the picture above, we saw how ACKs are transmitted.
 This mechanism causes a significant temporal overhead, that we sometimes simply cannot afford.
 There are services that need to transfer data really fast and, thus, they forgo the need for **datagram** correctness.
 As the protocol's name suggests, UDP messages are called datagrams.